kavya-yerrabandi/MovieRecommendationSystem/readme.md

 - vote_count

 ### Recommendation based on Popularity
-The following code is used to get a list of popular movies
+The following code is used to get a list of popular movies:
 ```
 popular = movie_data.sort_values('popularity', ascending=False)
 plt.figure(figsize=(12, 4))